JosephTLucas/its_thorn/README.md

 # Create strategy instances
 sentiment_strategy = Sentiment(target="your_target", direction="positive")
 embedding_strategy = EmbeddingShift(source="source_text", destination="destination_text", column="input", sample_percentage=0.5, shift_percentage=0.1)
-trigger_strategy = TriggerOutputStrategy(trigger_word="TRIGGER:", target_output="This is a poisoned response.", percentage=0.05)
+trigger_strategy = TriggerOutput(trigger_word="TRIGGER:", target_output="This is a poisoned response.", percentage=0.05)
+echo_strategy = Echo(trigger_word="ECHO:", percentage=0.05)

 # Apply strategies
+strategies = [sentiment_strategy, embedding_strategy, trigger_strategy, echo_strategy]
-for strategy in [sentiment_strategy, embedding_strategy, trigger_strategy]:
+for strategy in strategies:
     dataset = strategy.execute(dataset, input_column="prompt", output_column="response")

 print(f"Poisoned dataset created with {len(dataset)} samples")
 ```

-## Available Strategies
+## Adding New Strategies

-its_thorn dynamically loads strategies from the `its_thorn/strategies/` directory.
-Current strategies include:

-1. Sentiment: Modifies the sentiment of selected samples.
-2. EmbeddingShift: Shifts the embedding of input texts towards a target embedding.
-3. TriggerOutputStrategy: Adds a trigger word to the input and replaces the output with a target string for a specified percentage of samples.

 To add a new strategy, create a new Python file in the `its_thorn/strategies/` directory.
 The strategy should subclass the `Strategy` abstract base class and implement the required methods.
+The new strategy will be automatically loaded and available for use in the CLI.

+## Postprocessing

+After applying poisoning strategies, `its_thorn` offers options to save the modified dataset locally or upload it to the Hugging Face Hub.
+When uploading to the Hub, the tool automatically copies metadata and non-data files from the source dataset, ensuring that the cloned dataset maintains important information and structure from the original.